Nile cruise from Aswan to Luxor

 *Typically, an English-speaking tour guide will accompany the guests.
 If a ship is exclusively occupied by guests speaking a specific other language, a tour guide speaking this other language may also be used.

-Price per person: from € 1.995,- to 3.990,- depending on the Dahabeya (you can find the prices on the respective pages of the ships).
+Price per person: from € 2.349,- to 4.349,- depending on the Dahabeya (you can find the prices on the ships' pages).

 On site, plus tips.